archseer/arch-linux-surface/README.md

 ### Extras
 - Add user to `video` to allow changing the backlight
 - Possibly use libinput-gestures for touchpad gestures
-- Possibly use powertop (but don't disable "PCI Device Intel Corporation Ice Lake-LP USB 3.1 xHCI Host")
+- Possibly use powertop (but don't disable "PCI Device Intel Corporation Ice Lake-LP USB 3.1 xHCI Host" or keyboard/touchpad will start dropping events)
 - Setup a swapfile, then enable `suspend-then-hibernate` mode
 - Test the webcam via `mpv av://v4l2:/dev/video0 --demuxer-lavf-format=video4linux2 --demuxer-lavf-o-set input_format=mjpeg` (video2 for the Windows Hello IR camera)
     - it supports both YUV and MJPEG input formats, but while YUV is the default, only MJPEG is 720p